In this six-part workshop, learn how to craft a quilt from start to finish and explore the art of quilt-making through a historical and cultural lens.

 Syllabus at a Glance

-There are six total sessions included in this purchase, each lasting for 1.5 hours on six Sundays, beginning March 7.
+There are six total sessions included in this purchase, each lasting for 1.5 hours on six Wednesdays, beginning September 29.

 Students will be given weekly homework assignments related to what was covered in class, including creating quilt blocks, practicing quilting techniques, and researching regional quilters and quilt traditions.